hiepbk/3ONet/README.md

 ![](./tools/images/framework.png)

 ## Model Zoo
-We release two models, which are based on LiDAR-only and multi-modal data respectively.
-We denoted the two models as TED-S and TED-M respectively.
+We release 4 models, which are based on LiDAR-only.

-* All models are trained with 8 V100 GPUs and are available for download.
+* All models are trained with 2 RTX 3090 GPUs and are available for download.

 * The models are trained with train split (3712 samples) of KITTI dataset